Automattic/vip-go-compatibility-scanner/README.md

 ./compatibility-scanner.php [...] --github-issue-body-file=/tmp/my-github-issue-body.txt
 ```

-<b>Note: If you want to open up Zendesk tickets later, use the `--zendesk-db` parameter, like this:
+<b>Note:</b> If you want to open up Zendesk tickets later, use the `--zendesk-db` parameter, like this:

 ```
 ./compatibility-scanner.php [...] --zendesk-db=/tmp/zendeskdb.sqlite